 — Cloe Feldman (@CloeCouture) May 15, 2018

-It’s being passed around as a gender thing.
-Men hear Yanny and women hear Laurel.
-That isn’t so.
+The narrative of this auditory illusion started out as a gender thing.
+Apparently if you ask Men and Women whether they hear Yanny or Laurel, men hear Yanny and women hear Laurel.
+However, that isn’t so.
 I began asking people I knew to tell me what they heard, and most people I asked, regardless of gender heard Yanny.
 So I started to dig, in order to find out what a more scientific explanation might be?

 Apparently there isn’t a definitive one yet, but there are some great explanations….